-This is to certify that the work I am submitting is my another degree, either at University College Cork or e sources are clearly acknowledged and identified w understood the regulations of University College lsewhere.
-All external references and ithin the contents.
-I have read and Signature: I Date:
+This is to certify that the work I am submitting is my own and has not been submitted for another degree, either at University College Cork or elsewhere.
+All external references and sources are clearly acknowledged and identified within the contents.
+I have read and understood the regulations of University College Cork concerning plagiarism.

+Signature: Date: